neofodere/SlyMultiTrainer/README.md

       - Address
       - Id
       - Name
-      - Focus count 1
+      - Focus count
-      - Focus count 2
+      - Complete count
       - Savefile flags address
         - Array of 5 integers, in which
-          - The first is "Focus count 1" (copied to the task's struct on map loading)
+          - The first is "Focus count" (copied to the task's struct on map loading)
-          - The second is "Focus count 2" (copied to the task's struct on map loading)
+          - The second is "Complete count" (copied to the task's struct on map loading)
-          - The third is unknown
+          - The third indicates if the task has been in a "complete" state (internally called "is_complete")
           - The fourth is the state (copied to the task's struct on map loading)
-          - The fifth is unknown
+          - The fifth is internally called "from_memcard"
       - Goal description (only if the node has a goal description)
       - Entrance value (only if the node is a checkpoint)
     - If the node is a checkpoint there are 3 more options: